 The household composed by Jean is the split-off household, keeps the same household number but has a different split number.
 The split number is formed adding to 1 to the highest used split number (for all the years of the survey), as we had already 2 split the, new one will be 3.

 Elaine moved out to Nice.
 Lucas and Anne moved out to Nancy.
 Rests of households from wave 2 stay at the same accommodation and with the same composition.

-Household ID (original)= 12300
+Household number = 123 Split = 00 Household ID (original)= 12300